FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation

 where $E^\chi$ denotes global emission level for agent $\chi \in \{\text{CH}_4, \text{SO}_2, \text{BC}\}$, while for $\chi = \text{CO}2$, it denotes global cumulative emission levels.

 In contrast, \citeA{watsonparris2021climatebench} adopt an additive kernel structure given by

 This additive structure introduces additional complexity through the variance terms $\sigma_\chi$, which modulate the of each atmospheric agent to the covariance, and need to be tuned alongside the lengthscales $\ell_\chi$.
-From a functional perspective, choosing an additive kernel is equivalent to representing the temperature response as the sum of independent GPs, where each GP model the response to a single atmospheric agent.
+From a functional perspective, choosing an additive kernel is equivalent to representing the temperature response as the sum of independent GPs, where each GP models the response to a single atmospheric agent.
 Further details on the covariance function be found in \cite[Appendix A2]{watsonparris2021climatebench}.

 \textbf{Second}, in our plain GP baseline $E^{\text{SO}_2}$ and $E^{\text{BC}}$ correspond to global emission levels, whereas \citeA{watsonparris2021climatebench} used the 5 principal components of spatial emission maps for SO\textsubscript{2} and BC.
-We anticipate that spatially-resolved inputs for aerosols emissions should improve the model's ability to predict spatially-resolved surface temperatures features.
+We anticipate that spatially-resolved inputs for aerosol emissions should improve the model's ability to predict spatially-resolved surface temperature features.